ssfsx17/ffpnp/Combat.md

 Boost Evasion - Evasion is increased by 50.

+Boost Healing - HP restoration received is doubled.

-Boost Magic - Magical damage output and healing is doubled.
+Boost Magic - Magical damage output and healing output is doubled.

 Brave - Physical damage output is increased by 50%, but Defense is halved.